DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 - Each player and the GM will take turns drawing on the Target Card to get a success with a matching suit.

-- Each Target Card is a collective success or failure, and the GM determines how many successes are needed to resolve the Epic Event.
+- Each Target Card is a collective success or failure.

+The GM determines how many successes are needed to resolve the Epic Event.
-At the end of an Epic Event, the GM will tell the party whether they were successful, and reveal the narrative consequences for their success or failure.
+At the end, the GM will reveal the narrative consequences for their success or failure.

 ### Resting

 Your character may need to rest to recharge Power Points or heal Health Points.
-A Quick Rest takes 30 minutes of in-game time, while a Full Rest takes 8 hours of in-game time.
 If a rest is interrupted, you do not gain the benefits and need to try resting again.

-- On completing a **Quick Rest**, each player can draw a number of **Rest Cards**.
+- **Quick Rest** takes 30 minutes of in-game time.
+Each player can draw a number of **Rest Cards**.
     - Each Rest Card is used in a Difficulty Range 3 check to regain Health or Power Points.
-1 point is regained on a miss, and 2 points are regained on a success.
+On a miss, regain 1 point.
+On a success, regain 2.
-    - At the end of the rest, shuffle 10 plus twice your Vitality modifier cards back into your deck.
+    - At the end of the rest, shuffle a number of Discarded cards into your deck equal to 10 plus twice your Vitality modifier.

-- On completing a **Full Rest** you return to your maximum Health, Fate, Power and Armor Points.
+- A **Full Rest** takes 8 hours of in-game time.
+Return to your maximum Health, Fate, Power and Armor Points.
     - If you run out of cards before you can successfully take a Rest, you may reshuffle your discard pile into your deck, but you gain one level of *Fatigue*.